-The Company recognizes revenue from the sale of alcoholic beverages, food and merchandise, service and other revenues at the point-of-sale upon receipt of cash, check, or credit card charge, net of discounts and promotional allowances based on consideration specified in implied contracts with customers.
+The Company recognizes revenue from the sale of alcoholic beverages, food and merchandise, service (which include cover charges, dance dollar surcharges, membership fees, and facility use fees, among others), and other revenues (which include commissions from vending and ATM machines, real estate rental, valet parking, and other products and services for both nightclub and restaurant/sports bar operations, among others) at the point-of-sale upon receipt of cash, check, or credit card charge, net of discounts and promotional allowances based on consideration specified in implied contracts with customers.
 Sales and liquor taxes collected from customers and remitted to governmental authorities are presented on a net basis in the accompanying consolidated statements of income.
 The Company recognizes revenue when it satisfies a performance obligation (point in time of sale) by transferring control over a product or service to a customer.

 Commission revenues, such as ATM commission, are recognized when the basis for such commission has transpired.
 Revenues from the sale of magazines and advertising content are recognized when the issue is published and shipped.
 Revenues and external expenses related to the Company's annual Expo convention are recognized upon the completion of the convention, which normally occurs during our fiscal fourth quarter.
 Lease revenue (included in other revenues) is recognized when earned (recognized over time) and is more appropriately covered by guidance under ASC 842, Leases.
-Leases revenue is generally recognized ratably over the term of the lease.
-Astest and of our lessor contracts are classified as operating lease and a number of them are month-to-month or short-term contracts.
+Lease revenue is generally recognized ratably over the term of the lease.
+A substantial portion of our lessor contracts are classified as operating lease and a number of them are month-to-month or short-term contracts.